percona/pmm/docs/using/alerting.md

 ## Definitions

-- Alerts happen when their criteria (*alert rules*) are met; an *alert* is the result of an *alert rule* firing.
+- Alerts are generated when their criteria (*alert rules*) are met; an *alert* is the result of an *alert rule* expression evaluating to *true*.
 - Alert rules are based on *alert rule templates*.
 We provide a default set of templates.
-You can use them as-is, or modify and extend them to create new ones.
+You can also create your own.

 !!! alert alert-info "Note"
     PMM's *Integrated Alerting* is a customized and separate instance of the Prometheus Alertmanager, and distinct from Grafana's alerting functionality.